Montana Earth Science Picture of the Week

 Sludge Injector Truck

 This photo, taken about 8 miles east of Helena, shows a special truck that is used to inject sludge into farmland soil.
 Sludge is a byproduct of sewage treatment.
 Finished sludge can be dried and disposed of in a landfill, or it may be put to use.
 In some cases dried sludge is burned as a fuel.
 Since it is rich in nitrates, sludge from some cities is used as fertilizer.
-Much of the sludge from Helena is hauled to this farm east of town where it is transferred into the yellow truck shown above.
+During the summer, sludge from Helena is hauled to this farm east of town where it is transferred into the yellow truck shown above.
 The truck is equipped with a device that injects the wet sludge into the soil, providing nutrients for crops to grow.
+During the winter it is added to composting material that the city collects.
 In other cities such as Missoula and Kalispell, the sludge is sold to companies that make compost.
 These businesses mix the sludge with wood chips and other "secret" ingredients, compost the product, and then sell it in bulk or as individual sacks that can be purchased in hardware/home improvement stores.

 Here’s how sludge is formed. . .